-Here, we round up all the latest rumours on the Atari VCS, from a possible release date to the design of the console and what it’ll feature.
+Here, we round up all the latest news about the Atari VCS, from the release date to the design of the console and what it’ll offer.

 If you can't wait that long, take a look at our roundup of the best games consoles of 2018.

-In an email to fans, Atari revealed that the company’s objective is to “create something new, that stays true to our heritage, while appealing to both old and new fans of Atari.”
-The design of the console is reminiscent of the wood-infused Atari 2600, although the new console features a range of improvements compared to the original.
+The design of the Atari VCS console is reminiscent of the wood-infused Atari 2600, although the new console features a range of improvements compared to the original.

 Changes to the design include ribbed lines, a raised back and a new front panel made of either glass or wood.
 There are also a bunch of indicator lights that glow through the material, giving it a sleek and modern look.
 It is said to be available in two variants; one with a wooden look, and one with a black and red colour scheme.